People-Inspired Writing Prompts

 There are many sources of inspiration in the universe but perhaps none as potent or pervasive as the people who inhabit it.

 Naturally, we’re all greatly impacted by other people, so it stands to reason that they would inspire, inform, and ultimately, appear in our writing.

 The people with whom we have relationships affect us emotionally, intellectually, and spiritually.
-Whether it’s a lover, child, friend, stranger, or enemy, people can provide compelling and meaningful inspiration for our writing.
+Whether it’s a lover, child, friend, stranger, or nemesis, other people provide compelling and meaningful inspiration for our writing.

 Today’s writing prompts are designed to help you think about the people who have impacted your life.
 You can use these prompts in any way that feels comfortable for you.
 Write a poem, a story, an essay, or a private journal entry.
 Let the words flow, and try to connect emotionally with whatever you’re writing.

 - They say it’s better to have loved and lost than to never have loved at all.
 Who have you loved and lost?